nikolanovoselec/m365-mcp-server/TECHNICAL.md

 ### 8. SSE Static Method Requirement for HTTP/2

 **Problem Description**:
-Server-Sent Events (SSE) is our fallback transport when WebSocket fails due to HTTP/2.
+Server-Sent Events (SSE) is the fallback transport when WebSocket fails due to HTTP/2.
 However, the Cloudflare Workers runtime requires SSE handlers to be implemented as static methods on Durable Objects when using the agents library pattern.
-This creates a challenge because static methods can't access instance properties (like authentication props), forcing us to pass all context through the ExecutionContext in creative ways.
+This creates a challenge because static methods can't access instance properties (like authentication props), requiring passing all context through the ExecutionContext.
 The static method requirement seems to be related to how Cloudflare optimizes HTTP/2 connection handling at the edge.

 **Technical Impact**: